Jukamala/Flowers/README.md

 An exact modelling of this would be to complicated but it is not far away from our model:
 We can assume we get a certain flower in our field with the same chances that we get a certain flower from the parents.

+#### TODOS

+Make lists that also include the mystery island flowers.